Robotics & Automation Outreach Program (RAOP)

 RAOP runs once per year.
 The program website and application portal are refreshed each cycle with updated dates and materials, but the overall schedule follows the pattern below.

-Key Dates (Typical Year)
+Key Dates (Annual Cycle)

 How to Apply